 5. Always Use a Long Rope

 Make sure your climbing rope is long enough to reach the anchors and lower back down on a sport route or to reach a belay ledge on multi-pitch routes.
 When sport climbing, if you have any doubt that the rope is too short, always tie a stopper knot in the tail end to avoid being dropped to the ground.

 When you're belaying, always pay attention to the leader above.
-He’s the one taking the risks of a fall and leading the route.
-It is smart to never visit with other climbers at the base, talk on a cell phone, or discipline your dog or kids.
-Never take the leader off belay unless you are absolutely certain he is tied in and safe and he communicates that to you.
+He is the one taking the risks of a fall and leading the route.
+It is smart to never visit with other climbers at the base, talk on a cell phone, or discipline your dog or kids while you are belaying.
+Never take the leader off belay unless you are absolutely certain that he is tied in and safe and he communicates that to you.

 7. Always Bring Enough Gear

 Before you climb a route, always eyeball it from the ground and determine what you need to bring.
 You know best.
-Don’t rely strictly on a guidebook to tell you what to bring.
-If it’s a sport route, verify visually how many bolts need quickdraws.
+Do not rely strictly on a guidebook to tell you what to bring.
+If it is a sport climbing route, verify visually how many bolts need quickdraws.
 If in doubt, always bring a couple more quickdraws than you think you need.

-8. Always Climb With the Rope Over Your LegWhen you’re leading, always make sure the rope is over your leg rather than between them or behind one.
+When you are leading a route, always make sure that the rope is over your leg rather than between them or behind one leg.
 If you fall with the rope in this position, you will flip upside down and hit your head.
-Wear a helmet for protection.
+Wear a climbing helmet for protection.

 9. Always Properly Clip the Rope

 Make sure you always clip your rope through carabiners on quickdraws correctly.
 Avoid backclipping, where the rope runs front to back rather than back to front in the carabiner.
 Make sure the carabiner gate faces opposite to your direction of travel, otherwise the rope can come unclipped.
 Always use locking carabiners on important placements.